videojs/blog/source/_drafts/Bugpost-Disconnects-and-Reconnects.md

 Requests in VHS are managed by a module called `media-segment-request`, which is responsible for requesting everything required for a segment, whether it be the key, the init segment, the segment itself, or all of them, before letting the segment loader know that its requests are done.
 And for the video requests, the `media-segment-request` was never calling the done callback after the disconnect.

 It turned out that if we received one error, we would abort the other requests in that group, and we waited to call the `done` callback until those requests reported that they had been aborted.
-By the [standards](https://xhr.spec.whatwg.org/#the-abort()-method) though, the abort algorithm may not be run if the request was unsent.
+According to the [XHR standard](https://xhr.spec.whatwg.org/#the-abort%28%29-method) though, the abort algorithm may not be run if the request was unsent.
 In this case, when the network was disconnected, the first request would report an error before the second had a chance to be sent, and so after we aborted the second request, we'd be stuck waiting for an error that would never come.

 We fixed that by [immediately calling back with an error on the first error we encounter](https://github.com/videojs/http-streaming/pull/286) instead of waiting for each subsequent request to finish.